 Police learned that one person, driving a mini-van, struck two people before fleeing the scene.
 On Nov.
 1, troopers identified the driver as Heather Marie Birmingham, 35, of Brattleboro.
 She was cited for negligent operation of a vehicle resulting in personal injury and leaving the scene of a crash.
 She was ordered to appear in Windham Superior Court Criminal Division on Dec.
 4.

 Police also learned that following the party on Oct.
 27, three other motor vehicle operators crashed their vehicles.
 Those accidents are still under investigation.

 However, one crash that occurred at I-91 Exit 3 resulted in injuries to three passengers, one of whom was transported to Dartmouth Hitchcock Memorial Hospital in Lebanon, N.H.
-The other two were transported to Brattleboro Memorial Hospital where they were treated and released.

 Though the status of the passenger transferred to Dartmouth is unknown at this time, Hashim said he suffered numerous fractures.